lambduli/frea/README.md

 # frea

-A simple Damas-Hindley-Milner programming language.
+A simple programming language with Damas-Hindley-Milner type inference.

 To compile and run: `$ stack run`